 In the future, Claire hopes that music will continue to take her on adventures both within and outside of Australia.
 When not in the practice room, Claire can either be found drinking coffee at the nearest café or petting the closest dog.
 She is happiest when she can do both at once.

-Musician Beneficiary Support generously provided by ANAMsyndicate – Olga Abrahams, Denys & Ingeborg McCullough, Jannie Brown, Anthea Hill, Stuart Kollmorgen OAM & Rodrigo Oliveira, Leonie McLaren
+Musician Beneficiary Support generously provided by ANAMsyndicate – Olga Abrahams, Ingeborg McCullough and the late Denys McCullough, Jannie Brown, Anthea Hill, Stuart Kollmorgen OAM & Valrie Kollmorgen, Leonie McLaren

 Photo by Pia Johnson